-Are you filing for divorce in Orange County, but confused about how the process will proceed?
-For the most part, divorcing spouses are concerned about how long finalization will take, the division of property, and whether to settle before filing.
+Are you filing for an Orange County divorce, but confused about how the process will proceed?
+For the most part, divorcing spouses are concerned about how long finalization will take, proper mediation, the division of property, and whether to settle before filing.

 How Long Does the Divorce Process Last?